eburakelevli/llama-by-be/README.md

 ## About The Project

-A simple, open-source chat interface for local LLaMA-based models via Hugging Face Transformers.
+A simple, open-source chat interface for local models via Hugging Face Transformers (demonstrated with LLaMA models, but compatible with any Transformers model).
 Includes:

 - **CLI**: `chat_llama.py`
 - **Web UI**: `web_chat_llama.py` (built with Gradio)